-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 This is a voice we used to hear all the time, a voice that's gone silent in the past two years.

-President GEORGE W. BUSH: I hope I'm judged a success.
+P: I hope I'm judged a success.
 I'm going to be dead, Matt, when they finally figure it out.
 And I'm comfortable knowing that I gave it my all, that I love America and that I know it's an honor to serve.

-We have a review of "Decision Points" now from the presidential historian H.W.
+BLOCK: We have a review of "Decision Points" now from the presidential historian H.W.
 Brands.

-The war in Afghanistan was necessary to root out al-Qaida and the Taliban and create a free society in central Asia, he says.
+BLOCK: The war in Afghanistan was necessary to root out al-Qaida and the Taliban and create a free society in central Asia, he says.
 The war in Iraq turned out to be based on faulty intelligence, but the consequence of the American occupation was a chance for democracy to take root in the Persian Gulf.

-When CIA chief George Tenet asked Bush if he approved waterboarding against terrorist suspects, the president said: Damn right.
+W: Damn right.
 And he still thinks he was right.

-Bush's tax cuts were required to counteract the recessionary effects of 9/11, he says.
-The rescue of Wall Street in 2008 was distasteful but necessary.
-As Bush told an adviser at the time: If we're really looking at another Great Depression, you can be damn sure I'm going to be Roosevelt, not Hoover.
+BLOCK: If we're really looking at another Great Depression, you can be damn sure I'm going to be Roosevelt, not Hoover.

-Bush closes by saying he's comfortable with the fact that history's verdict on his presidency won't come until after he's gone.
+BLOCK: Bush closes by saying he's comfortable with the fact that history's verdict on his presidency won't come until after he's gone.
 That's just as well, since history isn't likely to be as easy on him as he is on himself.

 BLOCK: Historian H.W.
 Brands is the author of "Traitor to his Class," about President Franklin Roosevelt.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.